Why My Brain Starts Working When It’s Time to Sleep

 The Hunger That Appears Out of Nowhere

-There’s also a strange rule:
+There is also a strange rule:

 If it’s past midnight, food tastes better.

-You weren’t hungry at dinner.
+You were not hungry at dinner.

 But now?